aliebald/MiLight-Controller/README.md

 # Music visualizer

-The Music visualizer will listen to the selected audio stream and apply a light effekt every time it detects a beat.
+The Music visualizer will listen to the selected audio stream and apply a light effect every time it detects a beat.
 To fine tune the beat detection you can modify the following settings on the web ui:

 - __Beat cooldown:__ minimum time in milliseconds between beats.
     A high value can lead to skipped beats while a low value may lead to the same beat being detected twice.
     Setting this to a higher value reduces load on the network, Bridge and controllers.
-    A good starting point could be between 80-200, but values outside of this range can make sense too.
+    A good starting point could be between 80-200, but values outside this range can make sense too.
 - __Beat sensitivity:__ changes the general sensitivity of the beat detection algorithm.
 A lower value will lead to more beats being detected, while a higher value will lead to less _false positives_.